WaleedH87/powch-web-app/README.md

 ## Licensing  :scroll:

-The MetaCore website is licensed under the [MIT License](https://opensource.org/license/mit/), which is a permissive open-source license.
+Powch is licensed under the [MIT License](https://opensource.org/license/mit/), which is a permissive open-source license.
 This means that you can use, modify, and distribute the app for both personal and commercial purposes as long as you include the original copyright and license notice.

 >By contributing to this project, you agree to license your contributions under the same MIT License.